fedora-python/portingguide/source/exceptions.rst

 The recommended fixer will replace all uses of ``StandardError`` with ``Exception``.
-Review the result to check if this is correct: for example, code might rely on the name of an exception class, or on exceptions not derived from ``StandardError``.
+Review the result to check if this is correct.

+Some code might rely on the name of an exception class, or on exceptions not derived from ``StandardError``, or otherwise handle ``StandardError`` specially.
+You'll need to handle these casses manually.

 Removed ``sys.exc_type``, ``sys.exc_value``, ``sys.exc_traceback``